 What does your future look like?

-Right now, I have to go through four years of my PhD in Canada.
+I have to go through four years of my PhD in Canada.
 My PhD is about biogeography and community ecology.
-My approach is that little changes in temperature, rain, and weather have a direct effect on ants’ behavior.
+My approach is that little changes in temperature, rain, and weather directly affect ants’ behavior.
 And after this, I want to keep learning.
-I would love to be able to work or collaborate with one of these international organizations and help them make sensible decisions with regard to climate and our planet.
+I want to help an organization such as TiME where your donation goes to where it’s needed.
+I would love to be able to work or collaborate with one of these international organizations and help them make sensible decisions about climate and our planet.

 What will you do for TiME?

-I think I will bring awareness about This is My Earth and explain our project.
+I will bring awareness about This is My Earth and explain our project.
 Also, we will try to create TiME groups at universities so more and more people engage with This is My Earth.
 I want to help TiME grow because This is My Earth is the only nature conservation nonprofit I know in which 100% of your donation goes to where it’s needed.
+With TiME, your donation goes to where it’s needed, and that is crucial.

 What is your favorite piece of art against climate change?

-I think it is this painting from Pierre Patel called “Imaginary Landscape with Classical Ruins“, it has a very particular atmosphere that connects human architecture and nature as if they were having a conversation.
+I think it is this painting from Pierre Patel called “Imaginary Landscape with Classical Ruins“; it has a very particular atmosphere connecting human architecture and nature as if they were conversing.

 Thank you so much for your TiME, Jordi, and best of luck!